AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    >Consider the following when configuring a report destination:
    >
    >* We recommend using a cloud account for your report destination.
 [Legacy FTP and SFTP accounts](#legacy-destinations) are available, but are not recommended.
-   >* Any cloud accounts that you previously configured are available to use for Data Feeds.
+   >* Any cloud accounts that you previously configured are available to use for data feeds.
 You can configure cloud accounts in any of the following ways:
    >
    >   * When configuring cloud accounts for [Data Warehouse](/help/export/data-warehouse/create-request/dw-request-report-destinations.md)
    >